Alex Verdugo Player Props: Red Sox vs. Brewers

 Alex Verdugo At The Plate

-- Verdugo has an OPS of .931, fueled by an OBP of .407 to go with a slugging percentage of .524.
-All three of those stats are tops among Boston hitters this season.
+- Verdugo leads Boston with an OBP of .389, plus a team-best slugging percentage of .500.

-- Among the qualifying hitters, he ranks 12th in batting average, while his on-base percentage ranks 20th and he is 28th in slugging.
+- Among the qualified hitters in MLB, he ranks 16th in batting average, 30th in on-base percentage, and 39th in slugging.

-- Looking at the 21 games he has played this year, he's homered in three of them (14.3%), and in 3.3% of his trips to the plate.
+- Looking at the 22 games he has played this season, he's hit a home run in three of them (13.6%), and in 3.2% of his trips to the dish.

-- Verdugo has driven in a run in seven games this season (33.3%), including three games with more than one RBI (14.3%).
+- In 31.8% of his games this year, Verdugo has picked up at least one RBI.
+In three of those games (13.6%) he recorded more than one RBI.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.